The Next Millionaire Next Door Reveiw 2024

 As the tragedy of his death brought some amount of media attention to his body of work, there was a lot of commentary along the lines of “yeah, that whole millionaire-next-door thing, that was great back in the late 90s, but it just isn’t possible today in light of increased healthcare and college costs.”

-Our data that we had gathered was telling us something different.
-And so I was motivated to write something that would serve as a counter-argument to the naysayers.
+Our data that we had gathered opened up a new door of inquiry as it was telling us something a bit different.
+And so I had become motivated to write something that would serve as a counter-argument to the naysayers.
 It ultimately took me nearly three years to finish the book–a task that was made much harder given that the first author wasn’t here to share his gift of insights and expertise related to the new data.

 3: What is new in this version?

-This book focuses on the influences and behaviors that will lead to becoming wealthy on your own regardless of the economic conditions of the day.
+This book focuses on the influences and behaviors that will lead to becoming wealthy on your own free of the economic conditions of the day.

 We covered how those who will become wealthy (without winning the lottery, for example) must accept responsibility for their financial future and ignore the myths about wealth that continue to be perpetuated throughout our culture.

 We highlight how our upbringing and the people we surround ourselves with (both in person and via social media) play roles in how we view wealth and behave related to money.